 Green homes are a trend that’s been gathering pace for a while now, and it’s now reached a tipping point.
-More and more people are waking up to the damage that we as a species are doing to the environment, and there’s a real desire to change the way we live.
+More and more people are waking up to the damage that we as a species are doing to the environment, and there’s a real desire to change the way we live for sustainable home living.
 Take a look at the following wise words, and see how many changes you can implement to do your bit for future generations.

 Install Solar Panels and Get Yourself on a Feed-In Tariff

 Solar panels used to be something you would only see on science shows showcasing the latest tech, but they’ve now become commonplace.
 If you want to be able to make the most of the government schemes that are out there, you need to take a look at the various feed-in tariffs and installation subsidies.